Leaderboard

 6 points

-Think we’ve probably got more to worry about than kids not getting subsidised to see Killie games.
-No schools for months or the foreseeable, kids falling through the gaps, daily social care missing, generation going to be affected for years to come and generally lots of people in a s**tty situations, if a charitable donation goes some way to helping any of that then I think the club have their priorities spot on.6 points
+11. Think we’ve probably got more to worry about than kids not getting subsidised to see Killie games.
+No schools for months or the foreseeable, kids falling through the gaps, daily social care missing, generation going to be affected for years to come and generally lots of people in a s**tty situations, if a charitable donation goes some way to helping any of that then I think the club have their priorities spot on.

 6 points